Sermon: The Power of GraceFebruary 16, 2013

 The Holy Spirit was poured out upon the early disciples in a powerful way.
 The church was born and the kingdom of God was advanced with power and boldness.

 There are other examples of believers being baptized in the Holy Spirit throughout the book of Acts.
-(For examples see Acts 8: 14-17, Acts 10:44-48, and Acts 19:1-6).
+(For example, see Acts 8:14-17, Acts 10:44-48, and Acts 19:1-6).
 In the examples of Scripture, a common first sign of the baptism of the Holy Spirit was speaking in tongues.
-In the same way, we should expect tongues to accompany the baptism in the Spirit today.
-(Though a scriptural case could be made that tongues is the “initial evidence” of the baptism of the Holy Spirit, I do not hold to this rigidly).
+In the same way, we should expect tongues to accompany the baptism in the Spirit today (though I also believe it is possible to be baptized in the Holy Spirit without speaking in tongues).

 The word baptize signifies an immersion.
 The baptism of the Holy Spirit immerses a believer in the Holy Spirit, releasing a greater dimension of His presence and power.

--An overflow of the love and power of God towards others
+- An overflow of the love and power of God toward others

 Every believer in Christ should ask for and believe to be baptized in the Holy Spirit.
 It is the pattern of the book of Acts that believers were filled with the Holy Spirit multiple times.
 (Read Acts 2-4 carefully and you will see that Peter was recorded as being filled with the Spirit three times in that time frame).
 It is not a matter of salvation; it is about being empowered to do God’s work.